derrickthomin/DJBB-Groovebox5000/README.md

 none

 ### Brain dump
+Everything I can think of, realistic or not.
+Can pull from this into up next.

 - Global FX
 - Per step fx sends
 - Jumps (specify a jump from step X to Y ever Z sequence plays)